BestTimesToVisit.com Logo

 Getting Around Brasilia, Brazil

-The Metro-DF is the most efficient way to cover longer distances within the city, connecting the Plano Piloto (city center) to satellite cities like Ceilândia and Samambaia.
-It's clean, modern, and a great escape from the heat.
+The Metro is efficient for connecting the Plano Piloto (city center) with the satellite cities of Ceilândia and Samambaia.
+It's clean, modern, and a great option for avoiding traffic congestion on those specific routes.

 Taxis